Gerardo Celasco: Early life and education

+Celasco later returned to the United States to earn a Bachelor of Science degree in finance from Southern Methodist University.

+Career

-Celasco later returned to the United States to study finance at Southern Methodist University.
-He went on to receive a finance degree from Southern Methodist University in Dallas, Texas.
-Shortly after, Salvadoran fashion photographer Roberto Aguilar asked Celasco to be the face of the Toni & Guy Bed Head campaign.
+After graduating from college, Salvadoran fashion photographer Roberto Aguilar asked Celasco to be the face of the Toni & Guy Bed Head campaign.
 He also appeared in Frankie J's music video for his song "And I Had You There".

 People en Español magazine voted him as one of the 25 hottest Latin bachelors in the world in 2006.
 Celasco played Miguel Lopez-Fitzgerald on the NBC daytime drama Passions from 2006 to 2007.
 In 2007, he appeared with Passions co-star Heidi Mueller on The Tyra Banks Show to help host Tyra through "soap opera school".

 In 2019, Celasco appeared as Xavier Castillo in the ABC series How to Get Away with Murder.

 Personal life

-Celasco currently resides in Los Angeles but remains extremely close with his family and visits them often in San Salvador.